Travel guide

 Global Intercontinental travel Maximum convenience, check the list of countries

 Important tip: always compare the price per GB between providers for the same destination, not the total plan price.
 Two "5 GB" plans can cost very differently and cover different numbers of days.
-And watch out for extras: if you're not going to use them, they shouldn't influence your purchase decision.
+And be careful with extras: if you're not going to use them, they shouldn't influence your purchasing decision.

 Photo: Harry Tucker · Pexels